Friend & Foe Board Game Cafe | Fort Worth | Board Games Cafe |

 1. Board games don't care about your relationship status! - Survey says: 55% married couples, 5% engaged couples, 21% single, and 19% dating

 The thing about board games is they are designed to engage the people playing.
-Whether you choose board games for your date as simple as Connect 4 or Guess Who or as in depth as Dinosaur Island or Gloomhaven the bottom line is the same - the game is a medium of interaction between your date and you!
+Whether you choose board games for your date as simple as Connect 4 or Guess Who, or as in depth as Dinosaur Island or Gloomhaven, the bottom line is the same - the game acts as a medium for interaction between you and your date!
 You'll find many recommended ages and player sizes on the side of a game box but it is a bit harder to find recommended relationship status on the side.
 If you wanted to put a twist to the date there are board games for that!
 Fog of Love for example is a 2 player game where players create and play as two characters that meet, fall in love and face the challenges of relationships together!
 Want something a little lighter?
 Codenames Duet is a great co-op game that lets your date and you work against the clock to find your hidden agents.
 The catch is each player can only use one word clues the whole game!
 Either way, board games don't know or care if you are married or single, they just want you to sit down and play.